-Advantages of Advocacy Advertising
+Advantages of advocacy advertising

 The most significant advantage is exposure.
 This type of ad allows everyone who is concerned about a certain issue to find like-minded people all around the world and motivate them to action.
-This, in turn, enables advocacy groups to increase awareness.
+This, in its turn, enables advocacy groups to increase awareness.

-So, know that you know about the benefits and channels that can assist you, get inspired with some examples.
+Now that you know about the benefits and channels that can assist you, get inspired with some examples.

-Examples of Advocacy Advertising
+Examples of advocacy advertising

 This advocacy ad encourages people to respect the Earth by turning off the lights during Earth Hour.
-This campaign is run every year and it makes people become more aware of their environmental responsibility.
+This campaign is run every year, and it makes people become more aware of their environmental responsibility.

 - This article provides a real-world example of advocacy advertising.

-Last Updated: 03.06.2021
+Last Updated: 04.11.2021